learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

-## Customers and their Payments (another One-to-Many join)
+## Customers and Their Payments (Another One-to-Many Join)

-Return a DataFrame with all of the customer contacts (first and last names) along with details for each of the customers' payment amounts and date of payment.
+Select all of the customer contacts (first and last names) along with details for each of the customers' payment amounts and date of payment.
 Sort these results in descending order by the payment amount.

 ```python